 - Sponsored content, like when a game developer pays you to play their game.

-6. Affiliate sales
+6. Affiliate programs

-A membership in an affiliate program will allow you to get a commission every time a shopper clicks on your affiliate link and makes a purchase.
-You don’t even have to post a link, as sometimes everything you need is a promo or coupon code they can use when they shop at the place you’re promoting.
+With a membership in an affiliate program, you can earn a commission every time a shopper clicks on your affiliate link and makes a purchase.
+Sometimes you don’t even have to post a link, because all you need is a promo or coupon code viewers can use when they shop at the place you’re promoting.
 The link or code is provided to you once you join the affiliate program.

 7. Create and sell your own merch